GDPR

 Data Controller’s representative: Attila Zoltán Búvár, Managing Director

-The Data Controller shall process personal data in accordance with all applicable laws and regulations, but with the following legal provisions:
+The Data Controller processes personal data in accordance with all applicable laws, but primarily in accordance with the provisions of the following laws:

-Regulation (EU) 2016/679 of the European Parliament and of the Council on the protection of natural people regarding the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation) (hereinafter the “Regulation” or “GDPR”).
+Regulation (EU) 2016/679 of the European Parliament and of the Council on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation) (hereinafter referred to as the “Regulation” or “GDPR”).

-The Data Controller shall treat personal data confidentially and shall take all technical and organizational measures necessary to ensure the security of the data, including all technical and organizational measures related to the storage and processing of the data.
+The Data Controller shall treat personal data as confidential and shall take all technical and organisational measures related to data storage and data processing to ensure the security of data.

 Concepts

-The terminology used in this Privacy Notice corresponds to the interpretative definitions set out in Article 4 of the Regulation and, supplemented at certain points, to the interpretative provisions of Article 3 of the Data Protection Act.
+The conceptual framework of this Data Processing Notice is consistent with the interpretative definitions set out in Article 4 of the Regulation, supplemented in certain respects by the interpretative provisions of Section 3 of the Infotv.

-When this notice refers to data or data processing, it means personal data or the processing thereof.
+When this notice refers to data or data processing, it refers to personal data and the processing thereof.

 The Data Controller uses cookies on its website (the “Website”) at https://aerogate.hu in order to maintain and improve the services of the Website and to enhance the user experience.